-Disinfectant Date HighestRA A Unit Range MRDL MRDLG Typical Source CHLORAMINE 2022 1.9 ppm 0.31 - 4.12 4 4 Water additive used to control microbes.
+Disinfectant Date HighestRAA Unit Range MRDL MRDLG Typical Source CHLORAMINE 2023 2.8 ppm 1.56 - 3.08 4 4 Water additive used to control microbes

 In the tables below, we have shown the regulated contaminants that were detected.
 Chemical Sampling of our drinking water may not be required on an annual basis; therefore, information provided in this table refers back to the latest year of chemical sampling results.
-To determine compliance with the primary drinking water standards, the treated water is monitored when a contaminant is elevated in the source water.